yuchen170/ISC2-CC-Study-Material/Notes/Business Continuity controls/Incident Response Business Continuity.md

 ### Incident Terminology

-* **Breach** (NIST SP 800-53 Rev. 5): The **loss of** control, compromise, unauthorized disclosure, unauthorized acquisition, or **any similar occurrence** where: **a person other than an authorized user accesses or potentially accesses personally identifiable information**; or an authorized user accesses personally identifiable information for other than an authorized purpose.
+* **Breach** 洩漏(NIST SP 800-53 Rev. 5): The **loss of** control, compromise, unauthorized disclosure, unauthorized acquisition, or **any similar occurrence** where: **a person other than an authorized user accesses or potentially accesses personally identifiable information**; or an authorized user accesses personally identifiable information for other than an authorized purpose.

 * **Event** (NIST SP 800-61 Rev 2): **Any observable occurrence** in a network or system.